 Careful reading of the Bible shows that there is nothing in the Doctrine and Covenants, and certainly nothing in the Book of Mormon, which isn't more than adequately covered better in the Bible.
 The other two books are not only superfluous but a distraction from the true Word of God.
 When a sect develops its own scriptures, this is bound to raise suspicions over its motives.

 After Joseph Smith, founder of the Church of Jesus Christ of Latter Day Saints (LDS), died in 1844 Brigham Young led most of Smith's followers west to settle in Utah.
 Those who remained in Illinois organized themselves into a new group led by Smith's son, Joseph Smith III, and called themselves the Restored Church of Jesus Christ of Latter Day Saints (RLDS), known today as the Community of Christ.

 They were keen to follow the scriptures of their founder prophet, which stated that subsequent prophets should be direct descendants of Smith.
-However, in 1995 the direct line was severed by the appointment of W Grant McMurray as the church's prophet.
+However, in 1995 the direct line was severed by the appointment of W Grant McMurray as their prophet.
 At that time nobody could have prophesized that McMurray would, a few years later, swiftly resign for making an "inappropriate choice" in his personal / family life.
-The church hierarchy feels it is in everybody's best interest for the details to remain secret, in the true Masonic tradition.
+The upper echelon feels it is in everybody's best interest for the details to remain secret, in the true Masonic tradition.

 This illustrates one of the problems that cultists must confront when their prophet, their spokesman of God, turns out to be human after all.
 The members' disappointment is understandable.